LisaHillSchoolStuff’s Weblog

 20.7.09 The ABC has developed some terrific animated versions of many Dreaming stories from central Arnhem Land.
 Click here.

-24.6.09 This one complements a Prep unit of work about Safety Education and is designed to show that Aboriginal families have always educated their children about how to stay safe in their environment.
+24.6.09 This chart complements a Prep unit of work about Safety Education and is designed to show that Aboriginal families have always educated their children about how to stay safe in their environment.

 ABORIGINAL PERSPECTIVES ACROSS THE CURRICULUM VELS LEVEL 1 Safety Ed